Monster Mini Golf®

 Is a Monster Mini Golf franchise worth the investment?

 The value of a Monster Mini Golf franchise investment depends on factors such as location, operator experience, and market demand.
-The initial investment ranges from $885,235 to $1,535,235.
+The initial investment ranges from $891,500 to $891,500.
+Monster Mini Golf disclosed average gross sales of $968,230 in 2026.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 How long does it take to break even with a Monster Mini Golf franchise?